Japan Summer Trip. Day 9: Nara

 I like the peaceful neighborhood and nice surroundings

-The statue that guard the local houses.
+The statue that guards the local houses.

 The picture of the famous Geisha